flongo/atpackager/doc/visitors.md

 Most visitors accepts one or more patterns to filter files that they should process.
 This uses the concept of [glob patterns](http://gruntjs.com/api/grunt.file#globbing-patterns).

 Visitors processing single files will not do anything with a file that doesn't match the specified pattern.
-If no pattern was given, the usual default one is chosen so that it takes into account all files (`*/**`), or all files that are relevant (for instance, for visitors processing JavaScript files, the default pattern will filter regarding extensions, keeping `.js` ones).
+If no pattern was given, the usual default one is chosen so that it takes into account all files (`**/*`), or all files that are relevant (for instance, for visitors processing JavaScript files, the default pattern will filter in only files with a `.js` extension).

-Therefore, __unless specified otherwise__, the above applies for configuration objects.
+__Unless specified otherwise__, the above applies to any visitor configuration.

 # Events/visitors' methods

-Each method corresponds to a specific event during the whole packaging build process.
+Each method corresponds to a specific event during the whole packaging process.

 Common schedule:

 1. `onInit` (when the packaging is initialized)
-1. `onAddSourceFile` (when a source file has just been added), `onAddOutputFile` (when an output file has just been added): at the loading of the configuration, and anytime something adds a new file.
+1. `onAddSourceFile` (when a source file has just been added), `onAddOutputFile` (when an output file has just been added): when loading of the configuration, and anytime a new file is added.
 Visitors can indirectly trigger it at anytime, however it is more likely to happen during `onInit` for `onAddSourceFile`, and `onReachingBuildEnd` for `onAddOutputFile`.
 1. `onBeforeBuild` (right before the packaging is going to be built), `onReachingBuildEnd` (when the build of the packaging doesn't have anymore output file to build): `onReachingBuildEnd` can be called multiple times in between, if the reacting visitors add additional output files to be built.
 The following nested level is applied for each output file making the packaging.
 	1. `computeDependencies`: called to compute the dependencies of an input file
 	1. `onBeforeOutputFileBuild` (right before an output file is going to be built): the following nested level is applied for each input file making the packaging.